trainML/stable-diffusion-2/README.md

 pip install -r requirements.txt
 ```

-Next, download the model CLIP model that is a dependency of the stable diffusion model, using the `HUGGINGFACE_HUB_CACHE` environment variable to place the model file inside the project directory (instead of the default cache folder).
+Next, download the CLIP model that is a dependency of the stable diffusion model.
+Use the `HUGGINGFACE_HUB_CACHE` environment variable to place the model file inside the project directory (instead of the default cache folder).
 Paste the following into the terminal in one shot:

 ```
 HUGGINGFACE_HUB_CACHE=$(pwd) python - << EOF